Charleville, Queensland: Facilities

 Lutheran church services are held at Bluecare Community Centre at 145 Alfred Street (26.3986°S 146.2436°E).

 North of the town is VMC, a marine weather transmitter operated by the Bureau of Meteorology.

 Media

 The local newspaper is the Western Times.
 Along with many other regional Australian newspapers owned by NewsCorp, the newspaper ceased print editions in June 2020 and became an online-only publication from 26 June 2020.

-Charleville is home to the following radio stations: